 3.1 Study Area

-The study was conducted in Mbeya City Council, a major urban authority in Tanzania’s southern highlands and a key commercial and administrative center.
-The council actively engages in public procurement of goods, works, and services, and has recently adopted e-procurement systems to improve efficiency, transparency, and accountability.
+This study was conducted in the Mbeya City Council area/district/jurisdiction??, a major urban authority in Tanzania’s southern highlands and a key commercial and administrative center.
+The council actively engages in public procurement of goods, works, and services, and has recently adopted an e-procurement system to improve efficiency, transparency, and accountability.
 However, challenges such as technical limitations, inadequate training, and resistance to change remain.
 Mbeya City Council was selected for its relevance and practicality, as it provides valuable insights into the opportunities and challenges of implementing e-procurement in local government authorities.

 3.2 Research Approach

-The study employed a mixed-methods approach, integrating both quantitative and qualitative techniques to examine the effect of e-procurement on public procurement performance in Mbeya City Council.
+A mixed-methods approach was employed for the purpose of this study, integrating both quantitative and qualitative techniques to examine the effect of e-procurement on public procurement performance in Mbeya City Council.
 Quantitative data were collected through structured questionnaires administered to stakeholders such as procurement officers, managers, suppliers, and service providers, while qualitative insights were obtained from in-depth interviews with procurement managers and officers.
 This combination enhanced the validity and reliability of the findings, providing a comprehensive understanding of how e-procurement influences efficiency, transparency, and cost-effectiveness in public procurement.
 The approach aligns with Creswell (2014), who emphasizes the value of combining methodologies for holistic analysis, and Tashakkori and Teddlie (2010), who highlight mixed-methods research as essential for understanding complex phenomena.

 3.3 Research Design

-This study adopted a descriptive research design to assess the effect of e-procurement on public procurement performance in Mbeya City Council.
-The design was appropriate as it enabled systematic analysis of relationships between variables, focusing on efficiency, transparency, cost-effectiveness, and implementation challenges.
+A descriptive research design was adopted to assess the effect of e-procurement on public procurement performance in Mbeya City Council.
+This design was appropriate as it enabled systematic analysis of relationships between variables, focusing on efficiency, transparency, cost-effectiveness, and implementation challenges.
 Descriptive research is particularly useful for capturing both qualitative and quantitative dimensions of a phenomenon, offering factual, characteristic, and patterned insights within a specific population (Creswell, 2014).
 In this study, it facilitated the integration of statistical data with contextual perspectives from stakeholders, thereby strengthening the analytical depth and ensuring findings that are both empirically grounded and contextually rich.

 3.4 Population and Sampling Technique